 Army rations may have been an improvement on meals at home.

-Grumbling about the food is a military tradition; some have suggested the complaining about rations is a substitute for whining about the terrifying situation in which the soldiers find themselves and about which they can do nothing.
+Grumbling about the food is a military tradition.
+Some have suggested that complaining about rations is a substitute for whining about the terrifying situation in which the soldiers find themselves and about which they can do nothing.

 “The men might have occasionally missed a meal, or not enjoyed one particularly, or got a bit bored, but the range and nutritional value of what they ate was actually remarkably good.”

 In many cases, the soldiers got more nutritious and more plentiful food than they had in civilian life.
-Professor Nic Clarke, at the University of Ottawa, says most Canadian soldiers during the Great War actually put on weight, by an average of six pounds (2.7 kg).
-He points out that many of the Canadian soldiers who enlisted came from poor, working-class backgrounds and they were “on the knife’s edge of malnutrition.”
+Professor Nic Clarke at the University of Ottawa says most Canadian soldiers during the Great War actually put on weight by an average of six pounds (2.7 kg).
+He points out that many of the enlisted Canadian soldiers came from poor, working-class backgrounds and were “on the knife’s edge of malnutrition.”

 Food in the Trenches

-The History Learning Site notes that, “Food for soldiers in the trenches during World War One was at times considered a luxury.
-Getting decent hot food from the field kitchens to the front line trenches could be impossible when a battle was either imminent or in full flow.”
+The History Learning Site notes, “Food for soldiers in the trenches during World War One was at times considered a luxury.
+Getting decent hot food from the field kitchens to the front-line trenches could be impossible when a battle was either imminent or in full flow.”

-The rations British soldiers were supposed to get on a daily basis were detailed:
+The rations British soldiers were supposed to get daily were detailed: